 It’s All About the People

 “Our people are our biggest asset,” Lepping-Pool says.
-This awareness translates into talent at every leadership meeting.
+This awareness translates into talent discussions at every leadership meeting.
 In addition, the legal department has a professional growth committee with members from across the globe, focused on providing substantive business and career development training and opportunities for every level of employee in the organization.

 “Like many in-house legal functions, we have a relatively flat organization, which can be challenging from a retention perspective,” Burrelle notes.
 “I’m proud of the work of our professional growth committee.
 It’s really empowered our people to step outside of their comfort zones, to try to learn new things, and to craft new paths in their careers.”